Multiply first-year revenue by this for lifetime value (avg retention years)

 Step-by-Step Example

-Calculate ROI by channel
+Calculate cost per acquisition by channel

 Real-World Use Cases